Villvay/veev/README.md

 ```

+First let's understand the schema of this schema, the keywords and structure.

 #### key
-This is to tell that this field is the primary key.
+This is to mark that this field is the primary key.
 When a form is generated, this will be a hidden field.

 #### table
 If this is set to false, this field will not be displayed on the table, but only on form, and data view.